Nick Heath (baseball): Arizona Diamondbacks

 On April 17, 2021, Heath was traded to the Arizona Diamondbacks in exchange for right-hander Eduardo Herrera.
 Heath hit .143/.231/.171 with no home runs and 1 RBI in 20 games for Arizona before he was designated for assignment on July 10.
 On July 14, Heath was assigned outright to the Triple-A Reno Aces.
 He was released on April 30, 2022.

 Charleston Dirty Birds

 On June 19, 2022, Heath signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.
 Heath appeared in 77 games for Charleston, slashing .238/.358/.349 with 4 home runs, 33 RBI, and 42 stolen bases.
 He became a free agent following the season.

 Chicago Dogs

 On March 16, 2023, Heath signed with the Chicago Dogs of the American Association of Professional Baseball.
+In 68 games for Chicago, he batted .241/.373/.361 with four home runs, 34 RBI, and 30 stolen bases.
+Heath would become a free agent after the 2023 season.

+Long Island Ducks

+On March 28, 2024, Heath signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 58 games for the Ducks, he batted .264/.390/.445 with eight home runs, 36 RBI, and 27 stolen bases.
+Heath became a free agent following the season.

 Personal life

 Heath's mother, Kimberly Milleson, ran track at Kansas State University and was a U.S. Olympic trials participant.

 In June 2020, Northwestern State created the Nick Heath Minority Scholarship which it announced would be awarded to three minority baseball players between ages 5 and 13 to cover the cost of enrollment at a school-sponsored youth baseball camp.
 Heath also announced that he would be donating a bat and custom glove to each recipient of the scholarship.